 Despite being the most convenient way, data synchronization techniques are not the silver bullet since network loss often leads to data concurrency conflicts.
-At that point, it is the developer’s responsibility to “merge” changes that occurred on the server and the app.
+At that point, the developer’s responsible for ” merging” changes that occurred on the server and the app.
 To merge the data and solve conflicts, the developer can either:

 - Keep the device version